 Adverse Event reporting in the UK became mandatory with the mandatory microchip implant of Dogs.
 The UK’s Veterinary Medicines Directorate (VMD) assumed the task of adverse event reporting there in April 2014.
 Mandatory microchip implant of dogs and mandatory adverse event reporting went into effect in England in February of 2015 and in Scotland and Wales in April of 2016.

-The first summary report was issued for the period of April 2014 through December 2015 and dismisses the adverse events as “very low”.
+The first summary report was issued for the period of April 2014 through December 2015 and dismisses the adverse events as “very low” despite their data that showed a mandatory reporting rate that was approximately seven times higher than the voluntary rate.
 The 2014 voluntary data shows 28 reports in 8 months (10.25 reports/month) for a population that would have had between 60% and 86% of dogs implanted.
-This is compared to the mandatory implant and reporting of the 2017 data with 1,044 reports (87 reports/month) with 95% of the dogs implanted.
-That would indicate a factor of approximately 7 for voluntary versus mandatory reporting.
+This is compared to the mandatory implant and reporting of the 2017 data with 1,044 reports (87 reports/month) with 95% of the dogs implanted, for a factor of approximately seven.

 The recent UK adverse events associated with microchip implant appear to be significantly higher than the original voluntary data that was the basis for the WSAVA position on pet microchips.
-The data through the end of 2017 is shown below.
+The data through the end of 2018 is shown below.
 The estimate for the total cat and dog population of the UK is 16 million with 8.5 million dogs subject to mandatory microchip implant.
-Mandatory microchip implant for dogs throughout the UK took effect in April 2016.
-The total number of implants is not tracked, but estimates at various points in time are given.
+Mandatory microchip implant for dogs throughout the UK took effect February 2015 through April 2016.
+The total number of implants is not tracked.
 To do a good comparison to the earlier data for risk assessment, information should be collected over a similar time period, however, the data to date gives us fair estimates that indicate it is approximately ten times higher than the earlier data that has been used for many risk/benefit analysis.